 Keep up to date with comments on our plans for this year on the Rye Festival Blog.

 Following the huge success of last year’s opera, Euphonia are returning with not one but two dates during the Festival.
-You will have to return to this page to find out which opera has been chosen… Our Classical Music Events Co-ordinator also thought it would be good to see double again – two grand pianos will be played, at times together, by some outstanding pianists over the course of the Festival.
+The opera to be performed is Mozart’s Don Giovanni and will be performed on Saturday 12th and 25th September at The Milligan Theatre.
+Our Classical Music Events Co-ordinator also thought it would be good to see double again – two grand pianos will be played, at times together, by some outstanding pianists over the course of the Festival.
 Guitars, clarinets, flutes, brass, strings and A Capella voices will also feature in a very strong line up for 2015.

 Hopefully this information has whetted your appetite.
 An amazing Festival with plenty to suit all tastes is being lined up.
 Block out your calendar from 11th – 27th September and enjoy everything the Rye Arts Festival has to offer…

-We would like to reiterate our thanks to all those sponsors of the 2014 Festival, our advertisers and to those who assisted us in so many ways.
-For a full listing of our 2014 sponsors and supporters please click here.
-For our advertisers please click here.
+We would like to give special thanks to all the sponsors of the 2015 Festival, our advertisers and to those who assist us in so many ways.
+For a full listing of our 2014 sponsors and supporters please click

 For reviews of events that took place during the 2014 Festival please click on the relevant genre: